-a) Gratuity
+a) Gratuity (Other than Contributory Gratuity)

 Bank provides for gratuity on accrual basis covering eligible employees in terms of Employee Service Byelaws of the Bank.
 The plan provides for lump sum payments to vested employees at retirement or upon death while in employment or on termination of employment for an amount equivalent defined days' eligible salary payable for each completed years of service.
 The Bank accounts for the liability for gratuity as per the actuarial valuation.